athena-framework/website/docs/components/negotiation.md

       end
     end

-    # Return an ART::Response with the rendered CSV content.
+    # Return an ATH::Response with the rendered CSV content.
     # Athena handles setting the proper content-type header based on the format.
     # But could be overridden here if so desired.
-    ART::Response.new content
+    ATH::Response.new content
   end

   # :inherit: